wshekrota/egopipe/README.md

 fact was that filebeat has a dependency on logstash input.
 If you tried to write your own logstash you would have to understand the complexity of whatever encode/decode (lumberjack) happens on that socketed interface between filebeat and logstash.

+I chose to let logstash receive the input and launch my pipe.
+Little changes and the configuration seems intuitive.
+The only thing you change is a small json config file and add a cert to the directory if running securely.

 ## config file management